 If you need to take your cat on an airplane, then taking the time to choose an airline-approved carrier is essential.
 Equally, choosing a comfy carrier for occasional vet trips will also make your life easier when it comes to the annual trip for vaccinations.

 But the sheer number of choices out there when it comes to cat carriers can start to feel overwhelming.
 That’s where we come in!
-We’ve trawled through all the available cat carriers and selected our top picks for the best cat carriers to choose from.
+We’ve trawled through all the available cat carriers and selected our top picks for the best cat carriers on the market to choose from.
 You can find our top 10 below, along with plenty of information about each one.

 A Quick Comparison of Our Favorites in 2023